RIKEN-RCCS/perf_helper/README.md

 ### Sample script:

-This script execute load module 9times and measure each counter set defined by environment variables COUNTER[0-9].
+This script execute load module 9 times and measure each counter set defined by environment variables COUNTER[0-9].
 Since the measurement results are output to standard output, it is recommended to redirect them to an appropriate file.

 ```bash